 There are a few ways to keep from getting tangled up in your CPAP tubing.
 Try running your CPAP hose behind the headboard of your bed.
 Also, there are several types of suspension systems we carry here at CPAP.com.
 You can see the different types of Hose Management Systems under our Comfort & Cleaning section.
 One example is the HoseBuddy Tangle Free CPAP Hose Suspension System:

 It is helping me not to have to keep adjusting the headgear to correct pillow leaks!
-Not exactly what more...
+Not exactly what I wanted, but it is helping my issue! more...

 Got it fast and it works great my wife likes hers too.